richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

 # Design Overview

-This section serves as a map of your design for other programmers to gain a general understanding of how and why the program was divided up, and how the individual parts work together to provide the desired functionality.
-Describe the four APIs you intend to create (their purpose with regards to the program's functionality, and how they collaborate with each other) focusing specifically on the behavior, not the internal state.
-Include a picture of how the components are related (these pictures can be hand drawn and scanned in, created with a standard drawing program, or screen shots from a UML design program).
-Discuss specific classes, methods, and data structures, but not individual lines of code.

 We are dividing the program by the model view controller pattern.
 The model will have an abstract Commands class, which will be extended by a Math class and a Boolean class.
 These classes will be public and serve as libraries.
 The view will have the private Canvas (GUI) class and the private Turtle class, which extends the protected Movement class (forward, backward, left, right, etc.).
 The controller will have a protected Variable/Control Structures class (for, Repeat, etc.), which is extended by a private Parser class.
 The controller will create an instance of the Canvas and an instance of the Turtle, passing the Turtle object to the Parser to handle the input, whenever the user has entered a new command.

 [Include picture of whiteboard]

 # User Interface

-This section describes how the user will interact with your program (keep it simple to start).
-Describe the overall appearance of program's user interface components and how users interact with these components (especially those specific to your program, i.e., means of input other than menus or toolbars).
-Include one or more pictures of the user interface (these pictures can be hand drawn and scanned in, created with a standard drawing program, or screen shots from a dummy program that serves as a exemplar).
-Describe any erroneous situations that are reported to the user (i.e., bad input data, empty data, etc.).

 Along the top of the display in the User Interface I will have specific toolbar options which the user can utilize.
 These include an 'Edit' toolbar option which will drop-down to allow you to change the image of the turtle, the background color, the pen color and any additional aestethic changes, where each option will produce a pop-up in which the user can actively edit the chosen option.
 Other options in the toolbar will include 'New' which acts as a reset for the canvas/turtle, 'Language' which will allow you to choose your own language and 'Help' which will create a pop up containing all the information necessary to run the program.
 There will then be the main canvas with the turtle initially in the center to the left of the screen, but will update as commands are entered accordingly.
 Then to the right will be a text input box where the user can type their entry and above it will be a space where the history of the users input will be stored and displayed.
 Beyond this will be two boxes displaying the current active variables and current user defined commands.